mike-o31/quotes-app/README.md

-Made this motivational quotes app to practice small API calls and DOM manipulation skills.
+Made this motivational quotes app to practice small/single API calls and DOM manipulation skills.
 Made using simple HTML, CSS, and JavaScript.